pachyderm/pachyderm/doc/fundamentals/getting_data_into_pachyderm.md

   applications written in those languages.
 Actually, even if you don't use Go, Python, or Scala, Pachyderm uses a protobuf API which supports many other languages, we just haven’t built the full clients yet.

+If you're on Pachyderm Enterprise, you additionally get these options:

 - [Via the s3gateway](#the-s3gateway): This is ideal when using existing tools or libraries that interact with object stores.
 - [Via the Pachyderm dashboard](#the-pachyderm-dashboard): The Pachyderm Enterprise dashboard provides a